 These dog beds are well-reviewed and are of good quality.
 These should give your dog all the comfort it needs.

-It’s also crucial to praise your dog for sleeping on its own bed.
-When your dog goes into their own bed, give them some goodies to let them know it’s a wonderful thing.
+Praising your dog for sleeping on its own bed is also crucial.
+When your dog goes into their bed, give them some goodies to let them know it’s a beautiful thing.

 Ensure Daily Exercise

 Ensure that your dog has lots of opportunities to play throughout the day.
-Y your canine needs to be played with and exercised on a regular basis.
+Your canine needs to be played with and exercised regularly.
 To get rid of that surplus energy.

 Because the dog will be tired, he will be less likely to spend his excess energy clawing your flooring.

 Consult a Veterinarian

 The worst-case situation for your dog scratching or digging excessively might be medical.
 Several medical conditions can cause reckless behavior in dogs.

 Scratching and digging have been some of the most noticeable of these habits.

 If you’re concerned that the behavior is medical, your veterinarian can assist you.